 - Eating a balanced, protein-rich diet.
 The body uses protein-rich foods to make neurotransmitters.
 Eating balanced meals of protein, complex carbohydrates, healthy fats, and fiber can prevent blood sugar spikes and hunger between meals that can contribute to hyperactivity and inattention.

 - Avoiding sugar and artificial preservatives.
-Processed sugar can cause spikes in blood sugar Artificial flavors and preservatives generally cause people to be hyper and distracted, but especially affect those with ADHD.
+Processed sugar can cause spikes in blood sugar levels.
+Artificial flavors and preservatives generally cause people to be hyper and distracted, but especially affect those with ADHD.

 - Regular outdoor exercise.
 Exercise increases mood-enhancing endorphins, elevates the brain’s levels of dopamine, norepinephrine, and serotonin, increasing focus and attention.
 Getting outside can especially aid with recovery from attention fatigue.